 Two years after the publication of Tar Baby (1981), Morrison left publishing to focus on writing and begin a new career in teaching.
 She taught courses in creative writing, African American Studies and Women's Studies at the State University of New York (SUNY) and at Rutgers.
 In 1989, Morrison accepted an academic position at Princeton University, from which she retired in 2006.

-To date, Morrison has published 11 novels, including Beloved (1987), which is widely regarded as one of the most important works of American literature.
-In addition to fiction, she has written influential essays, such as “Black Matters,” which is included in her celebrated collection of literary criticism, Playing in the Dark: Whiteness and the Literary Imagination (1992).
+Morrison published 11 novels, including Beloved (1987), which is widely regarded as one of the most important works of American literature.
+In addition to fiction, she wrote influential essays, such as “Black Matters,” which is included in her celebrated collection of literary criticism, Playing in the Dark: Whiteness and the Literary Imagination (1992).
 The essays in this collection explore the haunting presence of blackness within the predominately white American literary canon.
 In 1974 Morrison also assembled The Black Book, which has been called “a scrapbook of the African American experience” and contains photographs, news clippings, sheet music, postcards and other ephemera.
 Much of her other influential nonfiction can be found in What Moves at The Margin: Selected Nonfiction, edited by Carolyn C. Denard (2008).

 In 1993, Morrison became the first black woman to receive the Nobel Prize in Literature and she received the Medal of Freedom from President Obama in 2012.
 Morrison’s work, both fiction and nonfiction, has been transformative in its writing and rewriting of black life, its history and future.
-She is noted for saying that she writes for black people, a statement that some have found controversial, especially in the wake of the multiculturalism of the 1990s and the post-racial discourse that followed.
+She is noted for saying that she wrote for black people, a statement that some have found controversial, especially in the wake of the multiculturalism of the 1990s and the post-racial discourse that followed.

-Unlike many writers of color, who take issue with the ethnic or racial “qualification” of their status as artists, Morrison has always insisted that she is a black writer first.
-“I would like to write novels," she explains, "that were unmistakably mine but nevertheless fit first into African-American traditions and, second of all, this whole thing called literature.”
+Unlike many writers of color, who take issue with the ethnic or racial “qualification” of their status as artists, Morrison always insisted that she was a black writer first.
+“I would like to write novels," she explained, "that were unmistakably mine but nevertheless fit first into African-American traditions and, second of all, this whole thing called literature.”
 Yet, such a position does not preclude an orientation of openness and dynamism, which we find at the heart of Morrison’s work.
-“In order to be as free as I possibly can, in my own imagination," she writes, "I can't take positions that are closed.
+“In order to be as free as I possibly can, in my own imagination," she wrote, "I can't take positions that are closed.
 Everything I've ever done, in the writing world has been to expand articulation, rather than to close it, to open doors, sometimes, not even closing the book – leaving the endings open for reinterpretation, revisitation, a little ambiguity."
 It is precisely this quality of openness in Morrison's work that has pushed generations of readers from all backgrounds to think critically about the past while imagining possible futures.

 Written by Elleza Kelley, Ph.D. candidate in English and Comparative Literature, Columbia University